-SYSTEM IMAGE RECOVERY
+SYSTEM IMAGE RECOVERY, AKA BACKUP AND RESTORE

-To utilize this feature, you must have created a clone or image of your entire system.
-This must be done when your computer is running in a good state.
+To utilize this feature, you must have created a clone or image of your entire system on another internal or external hard drive.
+This must be done when your computer is running well.
 Go to Control Panel (Windows + X, then P), then Category View, then System and Security.
 Finally, Backup and Restore (Windows 7).

 Microsoft has included the old Backup and Restore feature from Windows 7.
 This was removed from Windows 8.1, but it's back now in Windows 10.
 It's also known as "Windows Backup."
-As mentioned above, you will find it in the Control Panel's Category View, under System and Security: Backup and Restore (Windows 7).